kaushikthedeveloper/DoubleBackPress/README.md

         ```

         **Parameters :**
-        - `doublePressDuration` : int
+        - `doublePressDuration` : int \<milli seconds\>
-            => msec duration period, within which the back press should occur again to be counted as a DoubleBackPress
+            => timeout period, within which the back press should occur again to be counted as a DoubleBackPress

         **Returns :**
         - `DoubleBackPress`